Timothy Bligh

-Sir Timothy James Bligh, KBE, DSO, DSC* (2 September 1918 – 12 March 1969) was a British Royal Navy officer, civil servant and business executive, who served as Principal Private Secretary to two successive prime ministers; Harold Macmillan and Sir Alec Douglas-Home.
+Sir Timothy James Bligh, KBE, DSO, DSC* (2 September 1918 – 12 March 1969) was a British Royal Navy officer, civil servant and business executive, who served as Principal Private Secretary to two successive prime ministers; Harold Macmillan and Alec Douglas-Home.

 Early life

-Bligh was born on 2 September 1918, the only surviving son of Edward Clare Bligh (1887–1976), who was Chief Officer of Welfare Department, London County Council, 1932–1951.
+Bligh was born on 2 September 1918, the only surviving son of Sir Edward Clare Bligh (1887–1976), who was Chief Officer of Welfare Department, London County Council, 1932–1951.
 Bligh was educated at Winchester College and Balliol College, Oxford, graduating in 1940.

 Career

 During the Second World War, Bligh served in the Royal Navy in the North Atlantic, the English Channel and the Mediterranean, and was twice wounded.
 He was awarded the DSC and bar and the DSO, and was appointed an OBE.
 Bligh joined the Civil Service in 1946 as an assistant principal in the Treasury, and was rapidly promoted, reaching the rank of under-secretary in 1959.
 That year he was appointed principal private secretary to the prime minister, Harold Macmillan, whom he served until the latter's resignation in October 1963.
-Bligh then served Macmillan's successor, Sir Alec Douglas-Home in the same capacity, until Douglas-Home's defeat in the 1964 British general election.
+Bligh then served Macmillan's successor, Alec Douglas-Home in the same capacity, until Douglas-Home's defeat in the 1964 British general election.

 In 1964 Bligh left the government's service to become a director of the media chain the Thomson Organisation, and became its assistant managing director in 1966.
 He was briefly active in Conservative politics, as an alderman on the Greater London Council from 1967.